The Youngerman Center Preschool program provides young children with learning experiences

 Diane Trister Dodge, Laura J. Colker, & Cate Heroman

 Teaching Strategies, INC., Washington, DC

-- The classroom staff consists of a special education teacher, graduate speech language pathology students, and clinical supervisor.
+- The classroom staff consists of a graduate speech language pathology students and

-- The class operates from 8:30-11:15am, five mornings a week during the University Academic Calendar.
+- The class operates from 8:30-11:15am, Monday-Thursdays during the University Academic

 - Children that are eligible for kindergarten are not eligible for YCPP.